fabioesilveira/Back-end-FAST-FUEL/README.md

 The API includes user authentication using **JSON Web Tokens (JWT)**.

-User passwords are securely stored using **bcrypt hashing**, which prevents raw passwords from being stored in the database.
+User passwords are securely stored using **bcrypt hashing**, preventing raw passwords from being stored in the database.

+New accounts require **email verification** before authentication.
+Verification links are generated using cryptographically random tokens, while only hashed versions of those tokens are stored in the database.

+The authentication system also includes a secure **forgot-password and password-reset workflow** using hashed, expiring reset tokens delivered through Resend.

 Once authenticated, users receive a JWT token that allows them to access protected routes.
 Certain routes are restricted to administrators using role-based middleware.

+Security features include:

+- JWT authentication
+- bcrypt password hashing
+- Email verification
+- Hashed and expiring verification tokens
+- Forgot-password flow
+- Hashed and expiring password reset tokens
+- Password reuse validation
+- Protected routes
+- Role-based authorization
+- User self-access restrictions

-This ensures that sensitive operations such as order management and product updates are only accessible to authorized users.
+This ensures that sensitive account and administrative operations are only accessible to authorized users.

+---

+### Email Verification and Password Recovery

+Fast Fuel includes an email verification and password recovery flow using secure, expiring tokens.

+When a new user registers:

+- A random verification token is generated on the backend
+- Only a SHA-256 hash of the token is stored in MySQL
+- The verification link is sent through Resend
+- The token expires after a limited period
+- The user must verify their email before signing in

+The API also supports a complete forgot-password flow:

+- Users can request a password reset link by email
+- A cryptographically random reset token is generated
+- Only the hashed token is stored in the database
+- Reset tokens expire automatically
+- The backend validates the token before allowing a password change
+- Passwords are re-hashed with bcrypt before being stored
+- Reset tokens are cleared after a successful password update

+For security, password reset requests return a generic response regardless of whether the email exists, helping prevent account enumeration.

+Successfully completing a password reset also confirms ownership of the email address and marks the account as verified when necessary.

 ---